Algae Green Pool Algae Green Pool — Can You Floc a Green Pool? Better Algae Treatment Methods

 Step 4: Add Liquid Chlorine

 Use liquid chlorine (sodium hypochlorite) rather than powder shock or tablets.
-Add approximately 1 gallon of 12.5% liquid chlorine per 10,000 gallons to raise FC by 5 ppm.
-Calculate how much you need to reach shock level and add it gradually around the pool perimeter with the pump running.
+Use our all-in-one pool calculator to size the dose needed to reach shock level for your CYA, and add it gradually around the pool perimeter with the pump running.

 Step 5: Maintain Shock Level